-4.15.5 I can review events for the current day, but ones from yesterday and beyond error out
+4.15.5 I can review events for the current day, but ones from yesterday and beyond error out timedatectl | grep "Time zone"

 If you've checked that the www-data user has permissions to the storage folders, perhaps your php.ini's timezone setting is incorrect.
 They must match for certain playback functions.